20749 - COMPETITION LAW AND PRACTICE

 If competition is the engine of market economies, competition law enforcement is meant to keep competition healthy.
 Students of economics - whether they become consultants, scholars, or policymakers - should learn how to recognize and go after the business practices that may harm market well-functioning.
 Therefore, the course discusses the main EU legal rules forbidding anti-competitive agreements, monopolistic practices, and mergers.
 Furthermore, you will learn to use your economics background to examine and evaluate firms' behaviour from a competition law&practice perspective.
-In particular, we would like students to understand antitrust goals, the reasoning behind antitrust enforcement and policy, and the way antitrust authorities use their various tools (education, cooperation, commitments, prohibition, fines, and even imprisonment) to obtain compliance.
+In particular, we would like students to understand antitrust goals, the reasoning behind antitrust enforcement and policy, and the way antitrust authorities use their various tools (education, advocacy, cooperation, commitments, prohibition, fines, and even imprisonment) to obtain compliance.

 General principles and basic concepts:

-- A brief history of competition law
+- A brief history of competition law in a nutshell

 - The goals of EU competition law.

-- Competition law and economics.
+- Competition law and economics (and their critics)

 - The EU remedies against anticompetitive business practices.